Struct biodivine_lib_bdd::Bdd

 pub fn sat_valuations(&self) -> BddSatisfyingValuations<'_>ⓘNotable traits for BddSatisfyingValuations<'_>impl Iterator for BddSatisfyingValuations<'_> type Item = BddValuation;

-Create an iterator that goes through all the satisfying valuations of this Bdd
+Create an iterator that goes through all the satisfying valuations of this Bdd.

 Note that the number of such valuations can be substantial and can be approximated

-using Bdd.cardinality
+using Bdd.cardinality.

 sourcepub fn sat_clauses(&self) -> BddPathIterator<'_>ⓘNotable traits for BddPathIterator<'_>impl Iterator for BddPathIterator<'_> type Item = BddPartialValuation;